-Select Enable to enable the Execute-Disable Bit, which will allow the processor to designate areas in the system memory where an application code can execute and where it cannot, thus preventing a worm or a virus from flooding illegal codes to overwhelm the processor or damage the system during an attack.
+Use this feature to enable the Execute Disable Bit, which will allow the processor to designate areas in the system memory where an application code can execute and where it cannot, thus preventing a worm or virus from flooding illegal codes to overwhelm the processor or damage the system during an attack.
 The options are Disable and Enable.
 (Refer to the Intel® and Microsoft® websites for more information.)

-Intel Virtualization Technology
+Intel (VMX) Virtualization Technology